keptn-sandbox/keptn-osticket-service/README.md

 ./cleanup.sh
 ```

-> This OSTicket installation script is NOT secure and meant only for demo purposes.
+:warning: This OSTicket installation script is NOT secure and meant only for demo purposes.

 You will require an OSTicket API key with `Create Ticket` permissions.

 1. Go to `http://OSTICKET-IP/scp/apikeys.php?a=add` generate an API key (use the Keptn IP).
 1. Make a note of the OSTicket URL.
 It should be like: `http://123.111.222.333` (without trailing slash).
-1. Make a note of the OSTicket API you created.
+1. Make a note of the OSTicket API key you created.

 # Install OSTicket Service into Keptn Cluster
 1. Clone this repo onto the keptn machine.